BARDA Participant Guide

 There are several cell phone companies where you can buy a cell phone.
 Some companies include: Verizon (www.verizon.com), Cingular (www.cingular.com), Sprint (www.sprint.com), and T-Mobile (www.t-mobile.com/).
 You can buy "pre-paid" phone plans and pay for the phone.
 International calls, however, will be expensive from cell phones.
 We recommend that you use a telephone card or Skype for international calls.

 Local phone calls from a public pay phone cost $0.50 cents and accept U.S. coins (quarters, dimes, and nickels) and calling cards.
+However, public pay phones are not readily available in the area surrounding the NC State campus.

 This area boasts 16 colleges and universities and the Research Triangle Park, which means there are many young people and professionals in Raleigh.
 Therefore, you will have many options for outings on the weekend.